Learn from experts in your field by attending the Delaware Estuary Science & Environmental Summit on January 25-28 in Cape May, New Jersey.

-Over 250 people will discover and share environmental projects, programs and research during a four-day summit on January 25-28 in Cape May, New Jersey.
+Almost 300 people will discover and share environmental projects, programs, and research during a four-day summit on January 25-28 in Cape May, New Jersey.
 The Delaware Estuary Science & Environmental Summit will feature intriguing presentations, lively discussions, and cutting-edge science.
 This mid-winter retreat is a unique opportunity to connect with others working for the health and future of the Delaware River and Bay in Delaware, New Jersey, and Pennsylvania.
-Please click here to register today.
-There you can find all the details surrounding this biennial event, the theme of which is Balancing Progress & Protection — 10 Years of Science in Action.
+Online registration is now closed, but walk ins are welcome, space permitting.
 Please contact Elizabeth Horsey to ask questions or Debbie Heaton to become a sponsor.

 Partnership for the Delaware Estuary

 The Partnership for the Delaware Estuary is a nonprofit organization established in 1996 to take a leadership role in protecting and enhancing the Delaware Estuary, where fresh water from the Delaware River mixes with salt water from the Atlantic Ocean.
 It is one of 28 Congressionally designated National Estuary Programs throughout the coastal United States working to improve the environmental health of the nation's estuaries.
 Its staff works with partners in three states to increase awareness, understanding, and scientific knowledge about the Delaware Estuary, the region's most important cultural, economic, and recreational resource.

 The Partnership for the Delaware Estuary, a National Estuary Program, leads science-based and collaborative efforts to improve the tidal Delaware River and Bay, which spans Delaware, New Jersey, and Pennsylvania.